 Anxiety & Depression Therapy

-Online anxiety and depression therapy for individuals in Vancouver and across BC.
+Online anxiety and depression therapy for adults in Vancouver and across British Columbia.

-Sometimes you are anxious.
-Other times you are numb.
+Sometimes you feel anxious.
+Other times you feel numb.
 Either way, the exhaustion is constant.

-It often feels like there is no way out of this cycle you feel caught in.
-Each day feels a little harder than the last, and the things that once sparked joy no longer do.
+It can feel like there is no way out of the cycle you are caught in.
+Each day feels harder than the last, and the things that once brought interest or enjoyment no longer do.
 You may feel stuck, overwhelmed, or disconnected from the life you want to live.
-Social interactions are draining, and it is exhausting trying to keep up appearances.
-Sometimes it is hard to feel motivated to accomplish even the simplest tasks.
+Social interactions can feel draining, and keeping up appearances takes more energy than you have.
+Even small tasks can start to feel heavy.

 -